jeog/TDAmeritradeAPI/README.md

     from tdma_api import stream   # 'streaming' class and subscriptions from tdma_api import execute  # order objects, builders and execution calls
     ```
-    - the python package will try to load the library automatically
+    - the python package will try to load the library automatically (see #4 above)
     - if it can't, it will output an error message on package import
         - the most common issue is the library not being installed in the default library search path
         - move the lib(see [Install](#install)) or load it manually: